 The International Student Affairs office is happy to provide you with the information and advice you need to maintain your status.
 However, maintaining your status is your responsibility.

 F-1 students are responsible for knowing and follow all immigration regulations.
 Failure to maintain your status, or comply with these regulations, may have very severe consequences for your ability to study, seek employment or even remain in the United States.
-Please carefully review the list below of requirements and contact the Director of International Student Affairs and Student Conduct if you have any questions about these regulations.
+Please carefully review the list below of requirements and contact the Director of Student Affairs Operations if you have any questions about these regulations.
 We suggest that you review this page each semester to refresh your memory, as these regulations are very important to follow.
-Students that do not fulfill these requirements may have their I-20 terminated.
+Students that do not fulfill these requirements may have their SEVIS I-20 terminated.

 - Keep your immigration documents valid.